ElektraInitiative/libelektra/doc/tutorials/contributing-clion.md

 ## Getting the Code

 To develop for libelektra, we now have to "download" your copy of its original repository.
-In git this process is called "cloning".
+In Git this process is called "cloning".
 CLion has built-in Git support which we will use for this tutorial.
 Once you have opened CLion click on the button _Get from VCS_ in the welcome-window.